Graded Betti numbers of path ideals of cycles and lines: Introduction

 \section{Introduction}

 Path complexes are simplicial complexes whose facets encode paths of a fixed length in a graph.
 These simplicial complexes in turn correspond to monomial ideals called ``path ideals''.
-Path ideals of graphs were first introduced by Conca and De Negri~\cite{Conca1999} in a different algebraic context, but the study of algebraic invariants corresponding to their minimal free resolutions has become popular, with works of Bouchat, H\`{a} and O'Keefe~\cite{R.Bouchat2010} and He and Van Tuyl~\cite{He2010}, and the authors~\cite{AF2012}.

-The papers cited above gives partial information on Betti numbers of path ideals.
-In this paper we use purely combinatorial arguments based on our results in~\cite{AF2012} to give an explicit formula for all the graded Betti numbers of path ideals of line graphs and cycles.
-As a consequence we can give new and short proofs for the known formulas of regularity and projective dimensions of path ideals of line graphs.
+Path ideals of graphs were first introduced by~\cite{Conca1999} in a different algebraic context, but the study of algebraic invariants corresponding to their minimal free resolutions has become popular, with works of~\cite{R.Bouchat2010} and~\cite{He2010}, and the authors~\cite{AF2012}.
+The papers cited above give partial information on Betti numbers of path ideals.
+In this paper we use purely combinatorial arguments based on our results in~\cite{AF2012} to give an explicit formula for all the graded Betti numbers of path ideals of paths and cycles.
+As a consequence we can give new and short proofs for the known formulas of regularity and projective dimensions of path ideals of path graphs.